Huancayo Junin, Peru Travel Guide

 Explore the cloud forest and high jungle areas east of Tarma.
 This region has a distinct change of scenery with coffee plantations, lush waterfalls, and a warmer climate.

 Lima → Huancayo → Tarma → Chanchamayo → La Merced → Oxapampa (then back to Lima or onwards to the Amazon).
-This route has a fascinating transition from the high Andes to the cloud forest and high jungle.
+This route has a fascinating transition from the high Andes to the cloud jungle and high jungle.

 Dedicate more time to specific interests in the Chanchamayo region, exploring coffee plantations, waterfalls, and local towns like La Merced and Oxapampa.